FAQ On Home Foreclosures

 What is a Foreclosure?

 A foreclosure is the legal means your lender can use to repossess your home.
-Just as a car lender can retake possession of your vehicle if you default on your agreed upon payments, a home mortgage lender can do the same with your home, and this is a foreclosure.
+It’s just as a car lender can retake possession of your vehicle if you default on your agreed upon payments.
+A home mortgage lender can do the same with your home.
+This is a foreclosure.
 When a foreclosure occurs you are required to vacate your home, and if your property is worth less than the total remaining amount you owe on your mortgage loan, a deficiency judgment can be pursued by your lender as well.
 This means you could not only lose your home but also owe your lender additional money.
 Therefore, if possible, foreclosure should be avoided.

 What Do These Letters From My Lender Really Mean?

 If you are receiving letters from your mortgage lender, DO NOT IGNORE THESE.
 Whether these letters are about late payments, missed payments, or preforeclosure proceedings, it is imperative you call or write your lender’s loss mitigation department as soon as you receive these letters.
-If you are having trouble keeping up with your mortgage payments it is important you contact your lender, explain your situation, and provide them with as much information as you can regarding your financial situation, your income, and your expenses.
+Having trouble keeping up with your mortgage payments it is important you contact your lender?
+Explain your situation, and provide them with as much information as you can regarding your financial situation, your income, and your expenses.
 Ignoring these letters will result in inevitable foreclosure if you can’t make your payments, but replying to them may help you find a solution with your lender to keep your home.

 Are There Alternatives to a Home Foreclosure?